GUIEEN/node-starter/README.md

 No more annoying tedious `npm install -D @types/~` for starting your new project.

 This module will let you start coding without configuration and installing packages.
-All you need to do is set your initial state of repository (or you can use my sample node server) and type the `node-starter` cli command.
+All you need to do is set your initial state of repository (or you can use my [sample node server](https://github.com/delSibal/node_starter_samples)) and type the `node-starter` cli command.

 By default, simple node-server will be created.
 You can also use your repository to set an initial state of node project.

 Happy coding ✨

+### Contribute your starter repositories ==> [node_starter_samples repository](https://github.com/delSibal/node_starter_samples)

 ## Install